 Still, it’s not impossible.
 Put some effort into your application, and show the landlord (or your future housemates) why you’d be a good fit.

-You can find accommodation using a few methods:
+You can find a flat using a few methods:

 Also, try and ask around.
 Similar to job openings, a lot of WGs and flats don’t get advertised due to referrals.
 Obviously, this can be difficult if you’ve just arrived, but it’s something to keep in mind as you start making friends.